lmiller1990/design-pattenrns-for-vuejs/EVENTS.md

 export function submitValidator(count) {
   if (typeof count === 'string' || isNaN(count)) {
     throw Error(`
-        Count should have been a number.
+        Count should be a number.
         Got: ${count}
     `)
   }